boopathi/boopathi.blog/data/blog/graphql-directives-an-introduction.md

 ---
-title: GraphQL Directives - an introduction
+title: GraphQL directives - an introduction
 date: '2022-02-02'
 tags:
   - GraphQL
 draft: false
 summary: This post gives an introduction to GraphQL directives, how to create custom ones, explains the different locations where directives can be used, and goes over some use-cases of directives.
+images:
+  - /static/blog/graphql-directives-an-introduction/twitter-card.jpg
 ---

 In GraphQL, if you've used the syntax that starts with `@`, for example, `@foo`, then you've used GraphQL directives.
 This post is about creating custom directives and exploring some use-cases of these custom directives.